2016 Football League One play-off final: First half

 Millwall kicked the match off around 3 p.m. in front of a Wembley crowd of 51,277.
 Shane Ferguson was fouled by Barnsley's Josh Scowen but Mark Beevers headed the resulting free kick from Taylor wide of the post.
 From the goal kick, Winnall's headed flick-on fell to Fletcher who ran into the box before shooting low past Archer to open the scoring.
 Hammill's fifth minute strike was too high and wide before Fletcher's shot was blocked by Archer.
 Conor Hourihane's subsequent low corner found Winnall whose attempt from 15 yd was also blocked.
 On 19 minutes, Hammill doubled Barnsley's lead with a curling shot into the top corner of Millwall's goal from 25 yd.
 George Williams was shown the first yellow card of the match on 28 minutes when he fouled Millwall's Chris Taylor.
 The resulting free kick from Carlos Edwards was cleared by Winnall.
 Scowen then made two clearances in quick succession, first from Taylor and then Edwards.
-In the 34th minute, Millwall scored through Lee Beevers: a corner from Ferguson was kept in play at the near post by Morison, and Beevers held off Craig to strike the ball into Barnsley's net.
+In the 34th minute, Millwall scored through Mark Beevers: a corner from Ferguson was kept in play at the near post by Morison, and Beevers held off Craig to strike the ball into Barnsley's net.
 In the 43rd minute, Martin became the first substitution of the game after sustaining a calf injury, and was replaced by the forward Aiden O'Brien.
 Brownhill's free kick in the last minute of the first half was off-target, and after three minutes of additional time, the referee brought the first half to a close with Barnsley leading 2–1.